This is a list of actionable beginner running tips.

 How?
 Simple.
 Don’t do what everyone else does.

 What’s that?
 Most runners, not only beginners, pick random races and follow generic workouts and cookie-cutter template training plans.

 5. Signup For Your Marathon Today (& Start Training Intelligently ASAP!)

-Whether you’re a beginner runner preparing for your first race, or a professional runner trying to get to the next level, commit to running a race 6 or more months from now.
-There’s plenty of races and here are some links to brows them:
+Whether you’re a beginner runner preparing for your first race or a professional runner trying to get to the next level, commit to running a race six or more months from now.
+There’s plenty of races, and here are some links to browse them:

 6. Invest In A Custom Training Plan (NEVER Follow A Cookie Cutter Plan!)

 Don’t put your health in the hands of a google search.
 Humble yourself and ask for guidance from a professional.
 Make sure they design a custom beginner running plan for you.

 Running faster and farther takes time.
 Accept the fact that you must be very patient.
 If not, you will get injured.